West Bradford Golf Course.

 West Bradford is a classic Parkland golf course, although it wasn’t always Parkland in style.
-When it was first founded 118 years ago in 1900 it was a Moorland style course, set over 90 acres of former grazing pasture, with very few trees to be found.
+When it was first founded 118 years ago in 1900 it was a Moorland style course, set over 90, and then 100 acres of former grazing pasture, with very few trees to be found.
 The layout of the course was originally designed by James Young, and the construction of it was entrusted to James Carter & Co. of London, who had developed the Old Course at Sunningdale Golf Club a few years earlier.
 It has since found its style, and the classic Parkland golf course style of tree lined manicured fairways suits it perfectly.

 Hawtree + Son Redesign.

 In the 1940’s the Committee instructed Hawtree + Son (now Hawtree Ltd), to redesign the golf course.
 Hawtree + Son had previously redesigned Royal Birkdale and Royal Aberdeen, and went on to design the two championship courses at Foxhills.
 The father/son team of F.G.
 Hawtree & F.W.
 Hawtree made significant modifications throughout the course and introduced two brand new holes, hole 4 and hole 5.
 The course layout designed by Hawtree + Son over 60 years ago has remained unaltered ever since.

 The golf course runs alongside Chellow Dene Reservoir – a former Victorian water supply reservoir, turned nature reserve – which is now listed as a Site of Specific Scientific Interest.
 Chellow Dene is a popular local walking spot that is teeming with wildlife, and is particularly well known for its herons and owls.

 The golf course length is 5,747 yards from the White Tees, 5,534 yards from the Yellow Tees.
 The course has a par of 69 and a standard scratch of 68.